-3. The size, footprint, height, bulk, and scale of accessory structures shall be compatible with the main dwelling and other accessory structures and dwellings in the surrounding neighborhood.
+g.
+The size, footprint, height, bulk, and scale of an Accessory Residential Structure shall be compatible with the principal single-family dwelling, and other Accessory Residential Structures in the surrounding neighborhood.

-4. The area of an accessory structure shall be the minimum necessary to house, shelter, or secure the use proposed within the structure; however, in no case shall the total floor area of all accessory structures on a lot or parcel exceed the area contained in the main dwelling, excepting those accessory structures used for animal keeping purposes.
-In calculating the area of all accessory structures on a lot, required parking within a garage shall be excluded from the calculation, up to a maximum of 3 covered parking stalls (maximum 651 SF).
+h.
+The area of an Accessory Residential Structure shall be the minimum necessary to house, shelter, or secure the use proposed within the structure; however, in no case shall the total gross floor area of all Accessory Detached Residential Structures on a lot exceed the area contained in the main dwelling, excepting those accessory structures used for animal keeping purposes.
+In calculating the area of all Accessory Residential Structures on a lot, required parking within a garage shall be excluded from the calculation, up to a maximum of 3 covered parking stalls (maximum 651 SF).

-5. Accessory buildings and structures shall match the main dwelling with respect to architectural design and detailing, roof material and design, exterior color, exterior finish materials, window and door design, and design and placement of attic vents, excepting those accessory buildings and structures less than 120 SF in area, and those used solely for animal keeping purposes within the AR-2 and RE-2 zoning districts, and the AG overlay district.
-For the purposes of this Section, accessory buildings and structures used solely for animal keeping purposes shall include the storage of vehicles, machinery, and equipment used in animal keeping.
+i.
+Accessory Residential Structures shall match the principal single-family dwelling with respect to architectural design and detailing, roof material and design, exterior color, exterior finish materials, window and door design, and design and placement of attic vents, excepting those Accessory Detached Residential Structures less than 120 SF in area, and those used solely for animal keeping purposes within the AR-2 and RE-2 zoning districts, and the AG Overlay district.
+For the purposes of this Section, Accessory Residential Structures intended solely for animal keeping purposes may also be used for the storage of vehicles, machinery, and equipment used in animal keeping.

-6. Detached accessory structures shall not be located within front yards or within street side yards of corner lots, or in front of the main dwelling.
+j.
+Accessory Residential Structures shall not be located within front yards, street side yards of corner lots, or in front of the main dwelling.

-7. No accessory structure containing mechanical or other fixed equipment capable of creating a noise audible beyond the property line shall be placed closer than 5 FT to a side or rear property line.
+k.
+An Accessory Residential Structure containing mechanical or other fixed equipment capable of creating a noise that is audible beyond the property line shall be placed a minimum of 5 FT from an interior side or rear property line.

-8. Detached accessory structures may be placed within the side or rear yard area of a lot pursuant to the development standards applicable to detached accessory residential buildings and structures contained in Section 6.01.005 (Residential Zoning Districts) of this Development Code; however, a minimum useable rear yard shall be maintained, which is equal to a minimum of 10 percent of the lot area.
-In addition, conventional single-family dwellings shall have a rear yard minimum dimension of 20 FT in any direction, and single-family small lot and cluster dwellings shall have a rear yard with a minimum dimension of 8 FT in any direction.
+I. An Accessory Residential Structure shall only be placed within the interior side or rear yard area of a lot.

+m.
+A lot developed with an Accessory Residential Structure shall maintain a useable rear yard that is equal to a minimum of 10 percent of the net lot area.
+In addition, a traditional single-family dwelling shall maintain a useable rear yard having minimum dimension of 20 FT in any direction, and a small lot single-family dwelling shall maintain a useable rear yard having a minimum dimension of 10 FT in any direction.

-9. On a reversed corner lot, a detached accessory residential building or structure placed within the rear yard shall not project beyond the minimum required front yard setback of the adjoining key lot, and shall be located no closer than 5 FT to the side property line of the key lot (rear property line of the reverse corner lot).
+n.
+On a reversed corner lot, an Accessory Residential Structure shall comply with the following:

+(1) The Accessory Residential Structure located within the rear yard area shall not project beyond the minimum required front yard setback of the adjoining key lot, and shall be located no closer than 5 FT from the side property line of the key lot (rear property line of the reverse corner lot); and a.
+Not more than one Guesthouse shall be permitted per lot containing a principal single-family dwelling, and a Guesthouse shall not be constructed if an Accessory Dwelling Unit exists on the lot.

-10. On reverse corner lots, a detached accessory structure shall not be closer to the rear property line than the minimum required side yard setback on the adjoining key lot.
+(2) The Accessory Structure shall be no closer to the rear property line than the minimum required side yard setback on the adjoining key lot.

-B. Guesthouses.
-In addition to the general requirements applicable to accessory structures, which are contained in Subsection A (General Requirements), above, guesthouses shall comply with the following additional standards:
+5. Guesthouses.
+In addition to the standards applicable to Other Accessory Residential Structures contained in Subsection B of this Section, guesthouses shall comply with the following additional standards: